stevencombs/retrocombs.github.io/_posts/2016/2016-07-30-projectfi-bricks-meet-pocket-chip.md

 ![][image-2]

 I could never bring myself to break open the pack.
 I really didn’t need a stand for my Nexus 6 so the kit remained on my shelf until today.
 I was sitting at my desk and trying out a [Logitech K400 plus keyboard][3] with my Pocket C.H.I.P.
 Normally I place a pencil in one of the provided holes to support the Pocket C.H.I.P. in a vertical position.
-On this day I couldn’t find a pencil in my office.
+On this day I couldn’t find a pencil.
 Instead, I stumbled upon the Project Fi *Happy Holidays* kit.
 I had a few minutes and wondered if I could quickly build a stand for my Pocket C.H.I.P.

 For the first time, I broke open the bag of bricks and began building.
 To my surprise, I was able to quickly create a stand for my Pocket C.H.I.P. that was both functional and good looking.
 Well, as good looking as you can make with the bricks and colors provided.
-Without further ado, I present what I call my Pocket C.H.I.P.
-Building Brick Dock.
+Without further ado, I present what I call my *Pocket C.H.I.P.
+Building Brick Dock*.

 Below you will find an image gallery with descriptions beneath each image.
 If you have any questions or comments, feel free to leave them at the end of the post.